handsome-b-wonderful/calendar-ts/README.md

     },
     onClick: function (date: Date, items: events.CalendarItem[]) {

-        // called when a non-disabled day is clicked - you get an array of this day's events console.log("you clicked " + date.toString() + " which has " + items?.length + " item(s)");
+        // called when a non-disabled day is clicked - you get an array of the day's events (if any) console.log("you clicked " + date.toString() + " which has " + items?.length + " item(s)");
     }
 });